- Visit the fairy-tale villa where popes have come to escape the hustle and bustle of the Vatican since the 17th century

 This prime land ended up in papal hands back in 1596, when the once-mighty Savelli family lost the plot (to bankruptcy).
 Decades later, Pope Urban VIII ordered the construction of a country home here; the views across the lake and of the surrounding hills are spectacular.
 The audio guide will fill your ears with some high quality papal trivia as you're being driven around.
 Find out which pontiff installed a swimming pool, and which one laid low in Castel Gandolfo for months after handing in his resignation.

 Just recently Pope Francis, aka Cool Pope, opened a huge portion of these premises to the public.
-So you can spend a few hours strolling the lush tree-lined gardens and, of course, viewing the remains of Emperor Domitian’s residence.
+So you can spend some time admiring the lush tree-lined gardens and, of course, viewing the remains of Emperor Domitian’s residence.

 The next pope might not be as open minded, so in a few years the gardens could close to the public once again.
 This could be your best chance to see something that for 400 years only the Holy could See.